andrewwoods/opal/README.md

 ## Bash Functions

+PROMPT: A great way to display a line to text.
+Like echo, but types out the characters one at a time, as if you typed it

 PUNCH: keep track of when you start and stop working on things.

 updates a file called timesheet.txt in your home directory.
 It takes one